-CAP-XX recommends storing supercapacitors in their original packaging in an air-conditioned room at < 30°C and < 60% relative humidity.
-CAP-XX supercapacitors can be stored at any temperature not exceeding their maximum operating temperature but storage at continuous high temperature and humidity is not recommended and will cause premature ageing.
+CAP-XX recommends storing supercapacitors in their original packaging in an air-conditioned room (≤ 25 °C) and < 50% relative humidity.
+Storage at continuous high temperature and humidity is not recommended and will cause premature ageing.

 Do not store supercapacitors in the following environments: